 The Job Bridge partners will provide a three-day training course in Göttingen from 11th to 13th of February, 2020.
-It addresses representatives from volunteering organisations and adult education organisations welcoming volunteers and will enable them to implement competence-oriented approaches with volunteers and validate competences aquired in the voluntary activities.
+It addresses representatives from volunteering organisations and adult education organisations welcoming volunteers and will enable them to implement competence-oriented approaches with volunteers and validate competences acquired in the voluntary activities.

 Subsequently, all course participants will implement a learning project aimed to transfer and apply in practice the approach.